Square-tailed drongo-cuckoo

 The square-tailed drongo-cuckoo (Surniculus lugubris) is a species of cuckoo that resembles a black drongo.
-In the past the species S. lugubris included the subspecies dicruroides which is now treated as a separate species the fork-tailed drongo-cuckoo.
-The species in its restricted sense is found along the Himalayas extending east into Southeast Asia.
+It is found along the Himalayas extending east into Southeast Asia.
 The calls are series of piercing sharp whistles rising in pitch but shrill and choppily delivered.
+In the past, the species S. lugubris also included the subspecies dicruroides, which is now treated as a separate species, the fork-tailed drongo-cuckoo.

 Description

-It can be easily distinguished by its downcurved beak and the white barred vent and outer undertail, and the tail only notched with slightly flared tips.
-In flight a white wing-stripe is visible from below.
+The square-tailed drongo-cuckoo can be easily distinguished by its downcurved beak and the white barred vent and outer undertail, and the tail only notched with slightly flared tips.
+In flight, a white wing-stripe is visible from below.
 It is a brood parasite on small babblers.
 It is not known how or whether the drongo-like appearance benefits this species but it is suspected that it aids in brood-parasitism just as hawk-cuckoos appear like hawks.

 The square-tailed drongo-cuckoo was formerly considered conspecific with the fork-tailed drongo-cuckoo (together known as the Asian drongo-cuckoo), but vocal and morphological differences suggested that the species should be split.
-That treatment is followed here.